mangrovesdb/MangrovesDB/DOC.md

 ### Turing complete
 - Gas plays a very important role.
 A malicious attack would be prohibitively expensive.
 - Ethereum is Turing complete – Bitcoin is not.
+- A Turing complete language means that if given sufficient resources, the language can calculate anything.

 ### Gas, Gas Price, and Gas Limit
 - Every operation on the Ethereum blockchain requires gas